 DEGAS, PROGRAM FOR AN ARTISTIC SOIREE; a less finished version of the above, charcoal on buff paper, 23.4 x 30 cm.
 (This and the above were originally in a single frame.)

 MANET, CHEZ TORTONI; Oil on canvas, 26 x 34 cm

-Marking the 20th anniversary of the Isabella Gardner museum heist, the FBI began running a poster on digital billboards announcing the $5 million dollar in reward for the stolen art.
-According to Gail Marcinkiewicz, a spokeswoman for the FBI in Boston, said Clear Channel Outdoor began running an FBI poster on two of its digital billboards, announcing the $5 million reward for the stolen art and urging anyone with information to contact the FBI and go to www.gardnermuseum.org for more information.
+Marking the 20th anniversary of the Isabella Gardner Museum heist, the FBI began running a poster on digital billboards announcing the $5 million dollars in reward for the stolen art.
+According to Gail Marcinkiewicz, a spokeswoman for the FBI in Boston said Clear Channel Outdoor began running an FBI poster on two of its digital billboards, announcing the $5 million reward for the stolen art and urging anyone with information to contact the FBI and go to www.gardnermuseum.org for more information.
 The billboards are on I-93 in Stoneham and I-495 in Lawrence, she said.